 In fact, Patrick Stewart was convinced by his agent that the show would be a quick failure and then he could return to Britain for theatrical auditions.
 For the first six weeks of filming, he literally lived out of his suitcases.

-Killed By Request: The actress playing Tasha Yar wasn't interested in continuing with the series, and requested to be killed off during the first season.
+Killed by Request: Denise Crosby wasn't interested in continuing with the series, and requested to be killed off during the first season.
 She later regretted this choice, and came back as a guest star several times.

 In the William Shatner documentary The Captains, Patrick Stewart's behind-the-scenes experiences at TNG share an odd similarity with his character.
 Stewart, who was stressed out over succeeding the stars of TOS and his long hours, got the cast together and told them to quit goofing off between takes ("We're not here to HAVE FUN!!"); his castmates never let him live that down.
 In the long run, TNG taught him to do good work and have fun doing it.
 This is mirrored by Picard's final line of the show when he joins the Bridge Officers' poker game.